SofaPirate/Plaquette/extras/joss-paper/paper.md

 - **Filters**: real-time signal transformations such as min-max scaling, normalizing, and detecting peaks.
 - **Fields**: spatial functions sampled at fractional positions to plot, shape, or transform signals across space.

-Engines and units are designed with a low memory footprint to accommodate microcontrollers with limited RAM and processing power.
-Memory can be typically assigned statically at compile time, avoiding dynamic allocation and fragmentation.
-For example, filters such as min-max scaling and normalizing implement efficient exponential moving averages rather than circular buffers, ensuring predictable memory usage.
+Engines and units have a low memory footprint, with static allocation at compile time to avoid dynamic allocation and fragmentation.
+In particular, signal-processing units such as min-max scaling and normalizing use exponential moving averages rather than circular buffers, ensuring low and predictable memory usage.

 # Examples